martinfou/ocrinvoice/docs/user_guide/gui_guide.md

 *Note: Full export functionality will be available in future sprints*

-## Business Alias System
+## Business Alias & Official Names System

-The application integrates with the existing business alias system:
+The application integrates with the existing business alias and official names system:

 - **Automatic Mapping**: Company names are automatically mapped to aliases
-- **Alias File**: Configure custom business name mappings
+- **Official Names**: Canonical business names that all aliases resolve to
+- **Data Integrity**: Ensures all aliases reference valid official names
+- **Cascade Updates**: Changes to official names automatically update related aliases
 - **Fallback**: Unknown companies are marked as "Unknown"

 ## File Management